Changissnz/selfinterest/README.md

-mind, being a witness to the events conducted by humankind, their half-hearted labors for an extra coin, their majestic words to drown out the sorrows of disappointments and outrage of the populace, and tales of individual human existences near and far, cannot understand in full due to having insufficient background knowledge and unsharpened cognitive tools.
+mind, being a witness to the events conducted by humankind, their half-hearted labors for an extra coin, their majestic words to drown out the sorrows of disappointments and outrage of the populace, and tales of individual human existences near and far, cannot understand in full, due to having insufficient background knowledge and unsharpened cognitive tools.
 And yet, the naive mind's lack of experience is what prolongs their impartiality.
 The words from the naive mind are an accurate transmission of that mind's memories, regarding